 - A larger percentage of local workers qualified in the field of Agriculture, Environmental and Related Studies (3.4% compared to 1.2%)

-- A smaller percentage of local workers qualified in the field of Health (0.0% compared to 1.6%)
+- A smaller percentage of local workers qualified in the field of Society and Culture (2.1% compared to 3.6%)

 The largest changes in fields of qualifications of the Transport, Postal and Warehousing workforce in Tablelands between 2011 and 2016 were:

-- Engineering and Related Technologies (-13 local workers)
+- Agriculture, Environmental and Related Studies (+4.00 local workers)